MrKaszeba19/PapajLang/README.md

-statusln | Same as above and end the line. statusfull | Print the stack in a more "beautiful" and detailed way. newln | Start a new line tilleof | As above
+statusln | Same as above and end the line. statusfull | Print the stack in a more "beautiful" and detailed way. newln | Start a new line

 **Examples:**
 - `scan scan +` scans 2 values and adds them
-- `X2 scan +` equivalent of the expression above
-- `X* scan all sum` read all values from an input and sums them
-- `scan 3 rand +` scans a value, generates a random number from a range [0..3] and adds the numbers
+- `scan 3 random +` scans a value, generates a random number from a range [0..3] and adds the numbers
 - `"Hello world!" type` puts "string" on the top of the stack
 - `"Hello world!" println` prints "Hello world!"